High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Results and Discussions

-The $k_{l}$ of a material can be traced from its phonon dispersion because its behavior is directly associated with the propagation of thermal phonons within a material.
-Figure S4 shows the dynamical stability of the XZnSb compounds, evidenced by the absence of negative frequencies in their phonon dispersions across the Brillouin zone (BZ).
-Notably, both materials exhibit a narrow phonon frequency spectrum with optical modes maximizing at a frequency of around 4.6-4.8 THz, which is comparable to some of the high performance thermoelectric materials such as Bi$_{2}$Te$_{3}$, Sb$_{2}$Te$_{3}$, Bi$_{2}$Se$_{3}$ and SnSe\cite{fang2019complex, yang2015enhanced, byun2024simultaneously}.
-These low phonon frequencies are favorable for minimizing $k_{l}$.
-To deeply analyze the dynamical behavior of XZnBi compounds, we plotted the projected phonon density of states (PDOS) as shown in Figure S5.
+To deeply analyze the dynamical behavior of XZnBi compounds, we plotted the projected phonon density of states (PDOS) as shown in Figure S3.
 The acoustic and low-energy optical phonon modes of XZnSb originate from the contribution of alkali metal (X) and Zn atoms, whereas the high-energy optical phonon modes are primarily associated with Zn and Sb atoms in both stackings.
 This variation in the contribution of different atoms in different phonon modes is associated with their varying atomic weights.
 To validate the results of PDOS, we projected the phonon eigen vectors from the dynamical matrix to the real space and computed the corresponding eigen displacements.
-Figure S6 illustrates the atomic displacements associated with various vibrational modes near the $\Gamma$ point.
+Figure S4 illustrates the atomic displacements associated with various vibrational modes near the $\Gamma$ point.
 It is evident that the mid and high-frequency phonon modes are largely governed by the vibrations of Zn and Bi atoms and hence remains largely unaffected by the substitution of X site.
 In contrast, X atoms participate predominantly in the acoustic and low-frequency optical modes, exhibiting non-zero displacement amplitudes only in these regimes.
 These are the modes which dominate heat transportation.
 Consequently, the substitution of Rb with Cs selectively modifies the phonon spectrum by softening the acoustic and low-lying optical branches.
 This is reflected in the frequency of longitudinal acoustic (LA) modes, which shifts from approximately 1.82–1.51 THz (in the Rb-containing system) to 1.71–1.25 THz upon Cs incorporation.
-The observed softening of acoustic modes directly reduces the phonon group velocity.
+The observed softening of acoustic modes directly reduces the phonon group velocity as shown in Figure S5.
 This reduction leads to a significant suppression of $\kappa_{l}$ in CsZnBi compared to its RbZnBi counterpart.
-As discussed above, the $\Gamma$–K path, lying in the $x-y$-plane, reflects stronger interatomic bonding and thus exhibits steeper acoustic branches, whereas the $\Gamma$–A direction (along $z$-axis) corresponds to weaker bonding and softer elastic response.
+As discussed above, the $\Gamma$–K path, lying in the $x-y$-plane, reflects stronger interatomic bonding and thus exhibits steeper acoustic branches, whereas the $\Gamma$–A direction (along $z$-axis) corresponds to weaker bonding and a softer elastic response.
 Since phonon group velocity is proportional to the slope of the dispersion, this results in lower group velocity and consequently reduced lattice thermal conductivity along the $z$-direction.
-Additionally, a systematic reduction in group velocity is observed upon transitioning from AA to AB stacking, indicating weaker interlayer coupling in the AB configuration and reduced $\kappa_{l}$.